Memphis vs. Tulane NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Memphis has combined with its opponents to put up more than 57.5 points in six of 10 games this season.
+- Memphis and its opponents have gone over the current 57.5-point total in six of 10 games this season.

-- Tulane has combined with its opponents to score more than 57.5 points in seven of 11 games this season.
+- Tulane's games have gone over 57.5 points in seven of 11 chances this season.

-- Saturday's total is 0.2 points higher than the combined 57.3 PPG average of the two teams.

-- This contest's over/under is 6.0 points fewer than the 63.5 these two squads combine to give up per game in 2021.
+- The two teams combine to score 57.3 points per game, 0.2 less than the total in this contest.

+- These two squads surrender a combined 63.5 points per game, 6.0 more than this contest's over/under.

-- The 57.5-point over/under for this game is 5.1 points below the 62.6 points per game average total in Green Wave games this season.
+- The 62.6 PPG average total in Green Wave games this season is 5.1 points more than this game's over/under.

 Memphis Stats and Trends

-- The Tigers have been favored by 5.5 points or more three times this season and covered the spread in one of them.
+- Memphis has played 11 games, with three wins against the spread.

+- This season, the Tigers have one ATS win in two games as a favorite of 6 points or more.

-- Memphis' games this year have gone over the total in four out of 10 opportunities (40%).
+- Memphis' games this year have gone over the point total four times in 10 opportunities (40%).

-- Memphis is 1-1 against the spread and 3-0 overall in games when it puts up more than 34.1 points.
+- Memphis is 1-1 against the spread and 3-0 overall this season when the team puts up more than 34.1 points.

-- Memphis is 1-3 against the spread and 3-2 overall when the team amasses over 433.1 yards.
+- Memphis is 1-3 against the spread and 3-2 overall when the team churns out over 433.1 yards.

-- The Tigers have turned the ball over four more times (19 total) than the Green Wave have forced a turnover (15) this season.
+- This year, the Tigers have turned the ball over 19 times, four more than the Green Wave's takeaways (15).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.